PHS-SMCS/falcon-flight/README.md

 * ✅ Connect up to four motors to the motor driver `out` pins

----

 ## ❌ Don’ts

-* ❌ **Don't unplug the internal batteries under ANY circumstances** This greatly reduces the chances of destroying the internal circuitry via reversed polarity.
+* ❌ **Don't unplug the internal batteries under ANY circumstances**

+        This greatly reduces the chances of destroying the internal circuitry via reversed polarity.
 Out of all the 'don'ts', this is the most important.
-* ❌ Don’t power the Raspberry Pi via it's Micro-USB port Different voltages and a disconnected ground net will lead to instability and circuit damage if the Raspberry Pi is powered by both the battery & the Micro-USB port.
+* ❌ Don’t power the Raspberry Pi via its Micro-USB port

+        Different voltages and a disconnected ground net will lead to instability and circuit damage if the Raspberry Pi is powered by both the battery & the Micro-USB port.
 * ❌ Don't stall the motors when running

         Stalling the motors can heat up the windings and drastically shorten the lifespan of the motors, as well as the motor driver ICs.
-* ❌ Don't disconnect the 40-pin header without shutting off the board first Improper shutdown can corrupt data on the Raspberry Pi, and can leave the sensor suite in an unrecoverable state.
+* ❌ Don't disconnect the 40-pin header without shutting off the board first

+        Improper shutdown can corrupt data on the Raspberry Pi, and can leave the sensor suite in an unrecoverable state.

 ---